Abdale88/01_i11y/README.md

 This site follows accessibility standards, and it is optimized for search engines.

+This project was a meaningful learning experience which helped me to understand the basics of HTML and CSS.
+Thus, building strong foundation of HTML and CSS will enhance my passion for web development and programming as a whole.

 # Contributors
   * Christopher Sinlasath
   * Abdale Hassan